 Deciding to start a small business can be a liberating experience.
 You’re no longer shackled to the whims of an incompetent boss or stuck working into the evening for the sake of somebody else’s profit margins.
 Every decision you take, and every ounce of sweat that you put in, is for you.

 Therefore, it can be extremely disheartening when things are not going well.
 No matter how hard you work, or even how much money you invest, if you’re not attracting customers and making sales, it’s all for nothing.
 This is why following the right marketing strategies is so important.

 Before we discuss the best tactics and methods, it’s worth pointing out that there is no one-size-fits-all approach that will work for everyone.
 The key is in finding the right one for your business – the one that is most likely to align with your target audience.
 Always remember that what might work for one startup doesn’t necessarily mean that it will work for you.

 With that in mind, there are numerous inexpensive ways to start getting your brand out there.
-Here are the 12 best marketing strategies for small businesses in 2019.
+Here are the 12 best marketing strategies for small businesses.

 1. Google My Business

 The importance of being visible on Google has long been established, but Google My Business (GMB) is a relatively new development.
 To put it simply: if you are a local business, then GMB is absolutely vital.

 When people search for businesses, Google’s algorithm determines their location and provides options that are local to that person; think ‘exhaust repair shops near me’ or ‘flower shops in Cardiff’.
 If you’re not appearing in the top listings for your local niche, then it goes without saying that you’re missing out on a lot of potential customers.